bernardobt/Anki-Def-Updater/README.md

 # Anki-Def-Updater
-This is my attemp to make my anki cards better, by choosing which definitions from a dictionary, based on the most recent note added.
+This was my attemp to make my anki cards better, by choosing which definitions from a dictionary, based on the most recent note added.
+NOTE: There's a better version of this which is a proper anki addon.
+So I do not recommend this.

 You'll need a folder named "Dicitonaries" that contains the unzipped folder "大辞林"